pubkey/rxdb/orga/before-next-major.md

 Rename the paths in the `exports` field in the `package.json` so that users can do `import {} from 'rxdb/core'` instead of the current `import {} from 'rxdb/plugins/core'`.

-## Do not use md5 as default for revision creation

-Md5 is slow AF and we do not need cryptographically secure hashing anyways.
-Instead we should use something else which has better performance.
-Of course the pouchdb RxStorage still needs md5 but we could add the hashing function to the RxStorage.statics to make it variable.

 ## Do not allow type mixing

 In the RxJsonSchema, a property of a document can have multiple types like